ayushbisaria/ccaip-headless-sdk-demo/README.md

 ### Events Used:

 * `ready`: Fired when the SDK is successfully initialized and ready for interaction.
-* `authenticated`: Indicates that the client has been successfully authenticated with the CCAAS platform.
+* `authenticated`: Indicates that the client has been successfully authenticated with the ccai platform.
 * `chat.ongoing`: Triggered when a chat session transitions to an ongoing state.
 * `chat.message`: Fired when a new message (text, file, custom payload) is received in the chat.
 * `chat.update`: Provides updates on the chat session status or properties.